MUH4MM4D-SH4KIB/MUH4MM4D-SH4KIB/README.md

 ## 👋 About Me

-I'm **Muhammad Shakib**, a passionate Ethical Security Researcher and Mobile Application Pentester with specialized expertise in reverse engineering and vulnerability assessment.
+I'm **Muhammad Shakib**, a passionate Security Researcher and Mobile Application Pentester with specialized expertise in reverse engineering and vulnerability assessment.
 I focus on identifying security flaws in mobile applications and helping developers create more secure software.

-**🔍 Search Keywords:** Muhammad Shakib GitHub, Ethical Hacker, Mobile Security Researcher, Android Pentesting, Reverse Engineering Specialist, SSL Pinning Bypass, Bangladesh Security Researcher

 ---